 Signs of Faulty Motorcycle Rectifiers:

-Here’re some signs of faulty motorbike rectifiers on which you need to pay attention.
+Here’re some signs of faulty motorbike rectifiers to which you need to pay attention.

 |Signs of a Malfunctioning Rectifier:|